DigitalNTT-Soul/cse210-09/README.md

     - Fixed new trail growth to be white after a collision
     - Stoped cycles going directly back on themselves
     - Added comments to some methods and classes
-    - General code consulatant and collaborator
+    - General code consultant and collaborator